peterstace/dauntless/README.md

   Can use defers to restore the term state if the panic occurs in the main goroutine.
 But if the panic occurs in another goroutine, we're out of luck.

+* Scrolling support when entering a command.
+Currently, the user cannot see what they're entering past the end of the screen if they're entering something long.

 ### Technical Debt

 * Inefficiency in finding next match (use std lib line reader)